MatthijsvdWielen/firely-docs-simplifier/simplifierCanonicalClaims.rst

 .. image:: ./images/ClaimedBaseUrl.png

 If a canonical is claimed you declare ownership of this canonical claim.
 If another user disputes your claim, and has the legitimate claim, a site admin can set your canonical claim as invalid.
+Please reach out to us if you want to open a dispute about invalid Canonical Claims.

 .. image:: ./images/InvalidClaim.png